dozieeze/DFT-Hub-U-ML-Predictor/Readme_Bayesian Optimization.md

 ```

 **Explanation:** This step optimizes the Hubbard U parameters to minimize discrepancies between predicted and experimental values.
-- **Purpose:** To determine the optimal Hubbard U parameters (Up and Ud/f) that reduce the difference between model predictions and experimental results.
+- **Purpose:** To determine the optimal Hubbard U parameters (U_p and U_d/f) that reduce the difference between model predictions and experimental results.
-- **Process:** Defines a weighted mean absolute percentage error (WMAPE) function, sets up two search spaces (one for both Up and Ud/f, another for Ud/f only), creates objective functions for each scenario, and performs Bayesian optimization using gp_minimize.
+- **Process:** Defines a weighted mean absolute percentage error (WMAPE) function, sets up two search spaces (one for both U_p and U_d/f, another for U_d/f only), creates objective functions for each scenario, and performs Bayesian optimization using gp_minimize.
-- **Output:** Optimization results containing the best-found Up and Ud/f values for both scenarios.
+- **Output:** Optimization results containing the best-found U_p and U_d/f values for both scenarios.

 #### 6. Results Evaluation